vitwit/cada/integration_docs/README.md

 - Ensure you are using the latest version of Go for full compatibility.
 - Add the CADA module to your application's app.go file.
-- Modify the [config.yaml](/chainclient/config.yaml) file with validator and keyring setup.
+- Export the values of the VALIDATOR_KEY and KEYRING_BACKEND environment variables.
 - Modify the [configuration file](./config.md) to set how data is posted to the Avail network.

 For a detailed walkthrough,refer to this [integration guide](./integration.md).